 I never really took to West Sumatra for reasons I will soon explain.
-The highlight, geographically, was Lake Maninjau.
+The highlight, geographically, is Lake Maninjau.
 Like LakeToba it is a large crater lake and is quite stunning.
 It is a great place to practice your photography, relax, and do a bit of hiking.

 Below: Photos of Lake Maninjau.
 Isn’t it a beautiful spot?